Niozk/TESLA_replica/README.md

 # TESLA_replica
-A replica of the front-end of the official Tesla.com site
+A replica of the front-end of the official Tesla.com site (With a smoother look ofcourse)
 ------

 Made in Vue 3 using vanilla HTML, CSS and JavaScript